horiz31/h31video/README.md

  * `README.md` - this file
  * `provision.sh` - script to support creating and changing the config file
  * `video.service` - service file
+ * `ensure-elp-driver.sh` - script ran during install to clone the ELP driver and compile it
  * `start-video.sh` - script ran by the service to start the video

 ## Supported Platforms
 These platforms are supported/tested:

  * Raspberry PI
    - [x] [Raspbian GNU/Linux 10 (buster)](https://www.raspberrypi.org/downloads/raspbian/)